-Admission is based solely on need, regardless of religion, age, sex or race.
+Admission is based solely on need, regardless of religion, age, sex, race or other distinctions.
 Each resident must be under the care of a certified home healthcare agency for proper medical care and case management.
-A prospective resident currently living in Genesee or Wyoming county may apply at any time.
+A prospective resident currently living in Genesee or surrounding counties may apply at any time.
 Crossroads House is able to provide for up to two residents at a time.

 We offer a comfort ministry to no more than two residents at a time, along with their family members.
 Crossroads House will provide family conferences every two weeks or as needed to keep the family or primary caregiver updated on residents and assess the family or primary caregiver coping abilities and provide guidance as necessary.